Indistinct chatter since 2006

 The pandemic's not over - but travel is back.
 I'll even be in China again soon.
 I prepared the paperwork for my visa application using just a smartphone and some free software.
 Without access to an office-style printer/scanner, ID cards and passports were the trickiest to scan.

 Here's how I did it.
-I hope this makes the process a little easier for someone else but please bear in mind I'm a nerd who already had the required software installed.
+I hope this makes the process a little easier for someone else.

 Tools

-I rely on these free tools to wrangle JPEGs and PDFs:
+I rely on these free tools to wrangle images and PDFs:

 Passports